 This scholarly enterprise is sponsored by the Thomas Jefferson Foundation and housed at the Foundation's Jefferson Library under the auspices of the Robert H. Smith International Center for Jefferson Studies.
 Publication in 2004 of the first of an estimated twenty-three volumes in the Retirement Series was a milestone in The Papers of Thomas Jefferson, the definitive edition of the papers of the author of the Declaration of Independence and third president of the United States.
 The original project began in 1943 with the goal of printing, noting, or otherwise accounting for "everything legitimately Jeffersonian by reason of authorship or of relationship," as Julian P. Boyd, the first editor, put it.
 Some forty volumes, covering much of the earlier period of Jefferson's life and including related topical materials, have been prepared in an ongoing effort located at Princeton University and published since 1950 by Princeton University Press.
 Highlights of the Retirement Series portion of the project include:

-- The publication of nine volumes (through 2013) containing over 4,000 accurately transcribe and annotated documents.
-A new volume comes out every year, and the anticipated completion date for both halves of the project (Princeton and Monticello) is 2026.
+- The publication of ten volumes (through 2014) containing over 5,000 accurately transcribed and annotated documents.
+A new volume comes out every year, and the anticipated completion date for the project is 2026.

 - Two-thirds of the documents written by Jefferson are being published for the first time, and the figure for letters he received is even higher.